codenamexanz/ITBOfficeColorBlindMod/README.md

 Microsoft .NET Desktop Runtime is a runtime library, made by Microsoft that is needed for MelonLoader 0.6.0 - Link: https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 ITBOfficeColorBlindMod is an open source MelonLoader mod developed by @Xanz - Link: https://github.com/codenamexanz/ITBOfficeColorBlindMod

+## Note:
+ - The mod does not work in multiplayer!
+It will only work for the host, as the postit colors will not appear for other players, as well as computer images not appearing at all.